 You may also need multiple paper grocery lists if you shop at multiple stores.
-In this case, I would suggest keeping a master list for each store.
+In this case, we would suggest keeping a master list for each store.

 Electronic-Based Grocery Lists:

-I’ve tried a lot of different electronic grocery lists, and one of my favorites is ZipList (www.ZipList.com).
-I talk about using ZipList for meal planning on this post.
-On ZipList you can search recipes, upload your own recipes, create your own recipe box, plan your meals, and create your grocery list.
-There are even a few added bonuses: you can keep your recipes private (which is very helpful if you got it from a published and copyrighted cookbook), grocery lists will create themselves based on the ingredients from the meals in your meal plan, the grocery list is automatically separated by location in the grocery store, and you can get notifications of coupons and sales at stores you visit frequently.
-Not only is the website free, but they offer a free app as well.
-(As a disclaimer, I don’t know anyone who works for ZipList and am not being paid to promote them – this description is purely out of love).
+We have tried a lot of different electronic grocery lists and really each has their plusses and minuses.
+You will want to find a good app that you can search recipes, upload your own recipes, create your own recipe box, plan your meals, and create your grocery list.
+Look for some added bonuses like keeping your recipes private, grocery lists will create themselves based on the ingredients from the meals in your meal plan, the grocery list is automatically separated by location in the grocery store, and you can get notifications of coupons and sales at stores you visit frequently.
+We suggest you try a few out – the sometimes tend to come and go (we used to love ZipList but it went bye bye).
+We also mention a few below for consideration.

-My other favorite grocery app is Cozi, which also has a website (www.Cozi.com).
+The one site and app you might check out is Cozi, which also has a website (www.Cozi.com).
 With Cozi, multiple family members have access to the shopping list and can add and delete items from the website or through the Cozi app on their smartphone, iPad, or tablet.
 They have a whole host of family organization tools.

 Another option is to create your list electronically, then print it out to bring with you.
-The sitehttp://www.grocerylistmaker.com/ allows you to check which items you need, then creates a printable list for you (and yes its kind of dated but works fairly well).
+The site http://www.grocerylistmaker.com/ allows you to check which items you need, then creates a printable list for you (and yes its kind of dated but works fairly well).